haifeng-jin/pytorch-source/docs/0_code_structure.md

 The `tools.cwrap.cwrap()` to convert `'torch/csrc/generic/TensorMethods.cwrap'` into `'torch/csrc/generic/TensorMethods.cpp'`.

 All of the extension modules are written in C++/CUDA.
 No plain C code are found.

+## Today's PyTorch build system

+You can still find the `Extension` in `setup.py` [here](https://github.com/pytorch/pytorch/blob/v2.6.0/setup.py#L1025).
+The `*.cwrap` files got removed completely by [the rewrite of ATen code generator](https://github.com/pytorch/pytorch/pull/42629), which later became the [torchgen](https://github.com/pytorch/pytorch/tree/v2.6.0/torchgen) today.

+The authors suggested to not worry too much about how Python code interfaces with C++ as long as you know how to find the code.
+The build system of this interface became more and more complex as PyTorch developed.